IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-tuexen-opsawg-pcapng.md

 ## Endianness Issues {#section_vendor_endian}

-Implementers writing Custom Blocks or Custom Options should be aware that a pcapng file can be re-written by machines using a different endianness than the original file, which means all known fields of the pcapng file will change endianness in the new file.
-Since the Custom Data payload of the Custom Block or Custom Option might be an arbitrary sequence of unknown octets to such machines, they cannot convert multi-octet values inside the Custom Data into the appropriate endianness.
+Implementers writing Custom Blocks or binary data Custom Options should be aware that a pcapng file can be re-written by machines using a different endianness than the original file, which means all known fields of the pcapng file will change endianness in the new file.
+Since the Custom Data payload of the Custom Block or the binary data Custom Option might be an arbitrary sequence of unknown octets to such machines, they cannot convert multi-octet values inside the Custom Data into the appropriate endianness.

 For example, a little-endian machine can create a new pcapng file and add some binary data Custom Options to some Block(s) in the file.